edlf/SlimTimeFace/README.md

 Sorry this is supposed to be a non configurable watch face without any extra frills.
 What you see is what you get.

 ## Want to try it?
 You must sideload it, since it is not on the Pebble store.
 A build is available on the releases page.
+You can also use Gadgetbridge to install it.

+## TODO
+ * Each icon should have each on layer to prevent useless updates to other icons
+ * Remove all divisions from the code
+ * Change font